 The default implementation expects to find a ConnectionFactory at the JNDI location /ConnectionFactory.
-This can be changed by using Solder Config by using a snippet similar to the one below in seam-beans.xml.
-This will change the JNDI location Seam JMS looks to jms/ConnectionFactory
+This can be changed by using Solder Config by

 Resource Injection

 In this chapter we'll look at how to inject some of the common JMS resource types.